josh-collinsworth/joco-sveltekit/src/routes/blog/posts/12-things.md

 I actually found myself wondering—and I'm ashamed to admit this—“what did I do while I was in the bathroom before I got a smartphone?”
 (Don't picture that.)

-<Callout class="former-highlight">I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
+<Callout>I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
 It would happen dozens of times a&nbsp;day.</Callout>

 Once I was off social media, I started noticing how often the people around me—often people close to me, with whom I was having some sort of social interaction (however minor)—whipped out their smartphones to stare at a feed through which they endlessly scrolled.